 Jurassic Parliament agrees with some of these rules, but not all of them.
 Read our thoughts on this below.

 If your bylaws say that “meetings shall be run according to Robert’s Rules of Order Newly Revised, latest edition,” and your board has 12 or fewer members, you are fully entitled to use Robert’s special rules for small boards.
-We also have found that small board rules may be useful for slightly larger boards too, up to about 20 people.
-All that is necessary is for the board to adopt the rules it finds useful.

 Robert’s Rules special rules for small boards

 - Members are required to obtain the floor before making motions or speaking, which they can do while seated.
 YES, we think this is a good idea, and of course many boards today remain seated during their discussion.